Deep Fried Smothered Turkey Wings (Buttermilk-Brined + Southern Onion Gravy)

 • ½ cup cornstarch

-• 2 tbsp AP seasoning
+• 2 tablespoon AP seasoning

 • 1 packet Sazon Goya orange packet